Zaltarba/blog/_posts/2024-09-20-BitcoinVolatility-1.md

 ## Preparing the Data

 Before we can estimate volatility, we need to prepare our data.
+The database we will use is the one we created in [this post](https://zaltarba.github.io/blog/DataBaseCreation/).

 ### Loading Data from HDF5